melwitt/melwitt.github.io/_posts/2022-10-04-how-scheduling-works-in-nova.md

 the scheduling process could not find a compute host that meets the requirements of the request.
 To get more detail about why scheduling the server failed, you'll want to look at the logs for the `nova-scheduler` service.
-Usually this file is named `nova-scheduler.log`.
+Usually the log file is named `nova-scheduler.log`.

 To locate the failed request, you can first search for the UUID of the server that failed to schedule, for example.
 On that log line, there will also be a [Request ID][10] which can be used the trace the request across services.
-The Request ID will generally be the best way to trace all of the log messages related to the request of interest.
+The Request ID will generally be the best way to trace all the log messages related to the request of interest.

 [10]: https://docs.openstack.org/api-guide/compute/faults.html#tracking-errors-by-request-id